azangru/zeit-serverless-exercise/README.md

 For the purposes of this prototype, both types of documentation are written in the same way.
 If this prototypes gets the go-ahead, we may decide to split these types of documentation into separate folders.

-**Note:** In this prototype, the file `docs/article/select-a-species.md` provides contextual help for Species Selector page, and the file `docs/article/using-the-genome-browser.md` provides contextual help for Genome Browser page.

 # How to author content
 The prototype can handle two types of content: articles and videos.
 All content should be stored as markdown files in the `docs/article` or `docs/video` folder.
+You can create new markdown files in these folders, or edit the existing ones.

+**Note:** In this prototype, the file `docs/article/select-a-species.md` provides contextual help for Species Selector page, and the file `docs/article/using-the-genome-browser.md` provides contextual help for Genome Browser page.

 # How to integrate images into content
 Save image files to the `images` folder, and then add links to them in the body of appropriate markdown files, starting the path from the root of the project.